herb pictures banner

-Curries
+Cooking with Curries

-by Lori Herron, R.N.
+by Lori Herron

-We consider curries native to India and do not realize how many different types there are.
+We often consider curries native to India and do not realize how many different types there are.
 There seems to be many misconceptions about curries in general.
 Curry is a fashion of cooking: a process whereby meats, fish, vegetables or even fruit are cooked in varying combinations of ground herbs and spices, (known as curry pastes), to produce a stew like dish.
 All dishes that are hot and spicy are not curries, nor are all curries fiery hot.
 Curry powder is an amalgam of some "Indian" spices best applied to the flavorings of curry dips and dishes where a hint of curry influence is desired.

 In a Thai curry, the proportion of solids to liquid is small.
 As they are always eaten over large mounds of steamed rice, just a few solids suffice and the flavour of the spicy, highly flavored gravy is extended by the bland rice.